timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 * **fileb0x** - https://github.com/UnnoTed/fileb0x
 * **gobundle** - https://github.com/alecthomas/gobundle
 * **parcello** - https://github.com/phogolabs/parcello

+The main goal of this post is to help you sort through differences and features that you should be thinking about when choosing one of these libraries.

 # Separating the Wheat from the Chaff
 With so many options, it can be overwhelming to determine which library will work best for your purposes.
 While your